 After a little bit of experimenting I've developed the following exercise that not only does the job, but sounds pretty musical:

-This guitar exercise has an abundance of movements between the ring and the pinky finger, + it has a lot of jumps across the strings.
+This guitar exercise has an abundance of movements between the ring and the pinky finger, plus it has a lot of jumps across the strings.

 Now that the pinky and ring finger are doing their job, I'd like to get on with string switches overall for all the fingers.

 Once again, a little of experimenting and here it is, a good exercise that sounds musical, this time in a jazzy way.